Altium-Designer-addons/scripts-libraries/README.md

 # Community add-ons for Altium Designer

 ## What is it
 This is a set of addons for Altium Designer, a CAD software for Electronic designers.
-This project contains some scripts, examples and other content which is developed to provide extended features for Altium Designer.\
+This project contains some scripts, examples and other content which has been developed by community members to provide extended features for Altium Designer.\
 No real consistency exists between each script because they have been developed separately by individual developers.
 You can use only one script out of the full set if you want.

 This project is currently maintained by [Justin MASSIOT](https://justinmassiot.me), from [Zentek](http://zentek.fr).